YoniA/terminal-quiz/README.md

 #### caveats:

 * the domain id should be known in advance.
 You can find it by running `utils/db_overview.sh`.
-* question body answer options cannot span multiple lines.
+* answer options cannot span multiple lines (each answer option in a single line).
-* double quotes are not allowed anywhere.

 3. With this format followed correctly, the `questions.txt` file is ready for upload. run the following command from the project directory: